metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 ## Introduction into Metafacture Flux?
--- What are modules and what is a Flux workflow?

 If you know how to use the command line Metafacture can easily be used.
 Other ways to use Metafacture is as a JAVA library or with the Playground.

 In this lesson we start with the playground.
 The commandline handling will be subject to a later lesson.